How the Football Playoff Pairings are Determined — 2011

 The first step is to select the 256 playoff teams.
 The process proceeds as follows:

 1. All champions of conferences with six or more teams receive a playoff berth.
-If two or more teams are tied for the best conference record, the conference determines which team shall be the representative.
-In practice, two-team ties have always been broken on the basis of head-to-head competition when those teams have played during the regular season.
-Three- and four-way ties are broken by a variety of formulas.
+Two-team ties are broken on the basis of head-to-head competition when those teams have played during the regular season.
+Three- and four-way ties are broken by eliminating teams according to the following steps.
+If, after any step is applied, only two teams remain, the head-to-head matchup determines the champion.

-2. At the request of the Chicago Public Schools League, only the top two teams in each of the four "Chicago" conferences are eligible for the IHSA playoffs.
-In this step, the remaining teams in these conferences are removed from the potential field before proceeding.
-(All teams in the four "Illini" conferences are eligible for the playoffs.)
+2. At the request of the Chicago Public League, only the teams in the eight "Illini" divisions are eligible for the IHSA playoffs.

 3. The remaining schools are sorted by three categories: